rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 <summary><strong>Q: How do I implement my own logic, with Quarkus Apps or can I use my own images?</strong></summary>

 **A:**
 1. The general workflow logic should be described in YAML - then you can also view it in the Orchestrator, for example (or visualize it with other tools).
-2. In your image, I can do whatever I want.
+2. In your image, you can do whatever you want.
    Here are a few examples: https://github.com/rhdhorchestrator/serverless-workflows/tree/main/workflows/experimentals

-If I don't want to leave it to the Operator which image it uses for building and for runtime, then there is a blog post with explanations and links to scripts, etc. - these **build everything together** and with that I then have full control and can also build my own functions, which I then call from my YAML flow: https://www.rhdhorchestrator.io/blog/building-and-deploying-workflows/
+If you don't want to leave it to the Operator which image it uses for building and for runtime, then there is a blog post with explanations and links to scripts, etc. - these **build everything together** and with that you then have full control and can also build your own functions, which you then call from your YAML flow: https://www.rhdhorchestrator.io/blog/building-and-deploying-workflows/

-Note - of course, I can also build the entire logic as an application and pack it into my image and then just call "magic_kicks_in_here" from my flow, but then that's no longer a workflow - the boundaries are fluid, but you should ideally not put logic into your code, but only functions: https://www.rhdhorchestrator.io/1.6/docs/
+Note - of course, you can also build the entire logic as an application and pack it into your image and then just call "magic_kicks_in_here" from your flow, but then that's no longer a workflow - the boundaries are fluid, but you should ideally not put logic into your code, but only functions: https://www.rhdhorchestrator.io/1.6/docs/

 </details>

 <details>
 <summary><strong>Q: How to integrate own CustomActions?</strong></summary>

-**A:**
-Since RHDH is not rebuilt, I cannot make any code changes, just like custom plugins, as dynamic plugins.
+**A:** Since RHDH is not rebuilt, we cannot make any code changes, just like custom plugins, as dynamic plugins.

-I suspect your question aims at creating resources for which there is no template action yet - in that case, I would rather go the way of a workflow in the Orchestrator, which I can address via a template action
+The question aims at creating resources for which there is no template action yet - in that case, you would rather go the way of a workflow in the Orchestrator, which you can address via a template action.

 For example: (-> steps)